Learn more about rapid detox.

 What is Opiate Detox Under Anesthesia?

 Opiate detox under anesthesia is a procedure that is designed to shorten the drug detoxification process on your body.
-People who go through this procedure are put under a brief sedation that lasts from 30 to 90 minutes.
-During their sedation, they are given a medication called naloxone, which is an opiate antagonist that eliminates the presence of the addicted medication from their bodies and lessens their physical cravings for it after they awaken.
+People who go through this procedure are put under a brief sedation during which they are given a medication called naloxone, which is an opiate antagonist that eliminates the presence of the addicted medication from their bodies and attempts to lessen their physical cravings for it after they awaken.

-The detox process takes two to three days to complete.
-During that time, you can expect to undergo a physical evaluation to determine if you are physically capable of withstanding the treatment.
-You also will spend a day or two under observation in the surgical care center.
+During the detox process, you can expect to undergo a physical evaluation to determine if you are physically capable of withstanding the treatment.

 Candidacy for Opiate Detox Under Anesthesia